 The starting point for our alternative masterplanning approach is the 1885 map of the area, displaying a medieval street pattern which remained essentially unchanged for centuries until the construction of Anglia Square and the city ring road in the 1960s.

 Anglia Square as it exists is the result of 1960s urban renewal.
 In line with the precepts of the time it is a precinct, separated from and to some extent isolated from its surroundings.
 We do not think that an appropriate planning response to the redevelopment of Anglia Square is another precinct.
-Rather than separating the new development from its neighbourhood, we have aimed to connect it, by means of streets which connect with its surroundings, building forms that are in scale with its neighbours and, where possible, to reconnect the severances caused by the major roads around the the site, particularly on its south and west sides.
+Rather than separating the new development from its neighbourhood, we have aimed to connect it, by means of streets which link with its surroundings, building forms that are in scale with its neighbours and, where possible, to reconnect the severances caused by the major roads around the the site, particularly on its south and west sides.

 Anglia Square is close to the centre of Norwich and well-served by buses.
 We are proposing to limit the amount of car parking provided.
 This will encourage walking, cycling and public transport, helping Norwich become less car-dependent, as befits a twenty first century city.
 There are four surface car parks.
 In time, with less car-dependency, they can be developed for housing.